nirlanka/nirmall.github.io/_posts/2020/2020-01-24-japanese-learn-link.md

 ---
-layout: post
+layout: redirect
-title: A good site to learn Japanese
+title: A good site to learn Japanese (not an ad)
 tags: japanese learn
+published: true
+redirect_to: www.japanesepod101.com
 ---

 Some text!